 Ease of use

 HubSpot has a simple user interface.
-The navigation bar at the top makes it easy to access all the tools with just one click and, as a result, it is easy to implement everything and onboard your team within minutes.
-It also has native integration with over 100 platforms, which makes it easier for you to connect seamlessly it with your tech stack.
+The navigation bar at the top makes it easy to access all the tools with just one click, and as a result, it is easy to implement everything and onboard your team within minutes.
+It also has native integration with over 100 platforms, which makes it easier for you to connect seamlessly with your tech stack.

 HubSpot also has the HubSpot academy where they have detailed steps on how to get different things done and the videos are easy to follow.

 Here’s an overview of HubSpot’s CRM suite pricing plans:

 - CRM Suite Professional: $1,600/month

 While HubSpot has some of the best features, its pricing isn’t suited for companies that are scaling and would need additional features.
 It gets expensive pretty fast.
 Here are a few things that quickly become apparent from their pricing structure: